-No matter or circumstance has arisen since 30 June 2018 that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.
+No matter or circumstance has arisen since 30 June 2019 that has significantly affected, or may significantly affect the company's operations, the results of those operations, or the company's state of affairs in future financial years.

-The Sax Institute Directors' declaration 30 June 2018
+The Sax Institute Directors' declaration 30 June 2019

-In the Directors' opinion:
+In the Directors' opinion

-- the attached financial statements and notes comply with the Australian Accounting Standards Reduced Disclosure Requirements, the Australian Charities and Not-for-profits Commission Act 2012 and other mandatory professional reporting requirements; - the attached financial statements and notes give a true and fair view of the company's financial position as at 30 June 2018 and of its performance for the financial year ended on that date; and - there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.
+- the attached financial statements and notes comply with the Australian Accounting Standards Reduced Disclosure Requirements, the Australian Charities and Not-for-profits Commission Act 2012 and other mandatory professional reporting requirements; - the attached financial statements and notes give a true and fair view of the company's financial position as at 30 June 2019 and of its performance for the financial year ended on that date; and - there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable.

-Signed in accordance with a resolution of the Board of Directors.
+Signed in accordance with a resolution of the Board of Directors on this 18th day of September 2019